endlesspint8/endlesspint8.github.io/_posts/2017-07-20-ted-squared-okay-to-fear-superintelligent-ai.md

 sideof: []
 ---

-## SUBTITLE

-A constructed debate goes off the rails when one of the tapped presenters pulls a Keyser Söze on the subject of AI and we are left with both rational and emotional reasons to be concerned.

-## INTRO
+## Intro

 AI development has reached a point where it is no longer the concern solely of researchers, this paper being a case in point.
 The impacts of greater information processing, robotics, automation and autonomous systems have far reaching consequences that extend to all present societies and likely all future generations.
 The ability of citizens to inform themselves and speak intelligently on the matter is crucial for devising inclusive policy responses to changes in economics, politics and culture.
-Consider this just one more crank’s foray into an increasingly fashionable field.
-[Bostrom (2014, 376)]
+Consider this just one more crank’s foray into an increasingly fashionable field (Bostrom 2014, 376).

 Two presentations with different conclusions on the level of concern we should harbor regarding superintelligence got me thinking, which one should I trust.
 Really, which one should we all pay more heed to?
 In the spirit of mashups I took these two [TED talks](https://www.ted.com/talks) on the topic and pitt them in a fabricated debate, a al [Intelligence Squared](http://www.intelligencesquared.com/).